IlarionHalushka/ilarionhalushka.github.io/_posts/2020-07-01-How-To-Find-The-First-Job.markdown

     Hopefully you had a chance to review my CV and make a decision if you would like to move forward with me.
-    I would really appreciate if you could share some feedback because I do think that I would be a good fir for this role.
+    I would really appreciate if you could share some feedback because I do think that I would be a good fir for this role as my skills and experience match the requirements.
-    Thank you for your time and have a noce day!
+    Thank you for your time and have a nice day!
+    Please let me know if you don't want to hear from me again.
 Sincerely,
 Vasyl Bybkin
 ```

-&nbsp;&nbsp;&nbsp; To tell you the truth, I stole this technique from recruiters
+&nbsp;&nbsp;&nbsp; To tell you the truth, **I stole this technique from recruiters
-who ping me on linkedin.
-Interesting fact is that I usually ignore their first messages
+who ping me on linkedin**.

+&nbsp;&nbsp;&nbsp; Interesting fact is that **I usually ignore their first messages**
 if I am not interested.
 However, when they ping me multiple times telling something like:
 "I reviewed your profile, and it looks like you would make a good fit for an open role..."
 Sometimes they even mention my previous experience or skills to make the message more personalized.
 This makes me reply them move often.

 &nbsp;&nbsp;&nbsp; You may think that you don't want to irritate anyone with your messages.
-But this way you remind about yourself and increase your chances of getting feedback.
+However, this way you remind about yourself and increase your chances of getting feedback.

 ## LinkedIn tips